crcx/retroforth/doc/RETRO-Book.md

 crc@forth.works so I can work on addressing them as quickly as possible.

-# Building RETRO on Windows
+# Building Retro on Windows

-It is possible to build RETRO on Windows, though a few of the extensions are not supported:
+It is possible to build Retro on Windows, though a few of the extensions are not supported:

 - no `unix:` words